 It is one of the most famous bitters in Italy, born in Sicily in the XIX century.
 The city that gave birth to Amaro Averna is Caltanissetta; here, the friars had the habit of producing an infusion of herbs with a slightly bitter taste and markedly therapeutic qualities; the recipe was passed to Salvatore Averna, son of a wealthy family of merchants, who founded the company of the same name, still known today.
 Amaro Averna is dark in color, has an alcohol content of 29%, and can be drunk both as a digestive and as a summer drink, to be consumed with lots of ice.

 One of the typical liqueurs of Calabria is the one based on licorice.
 For a very specific reason: here is the best licorice in the world, exported and used in every corner of the planet.
 The liqueur is produced from the root powder and is excellent both consumed after meals, as a digestive, and cold to cool off (it is ideal served cold or with ice).
 The oldest and most famous liquorice liquor factory is called Amarelli, founded in 1731 in Rossano Calabro, in the province of Cosenza.

 Vecchio Amaro del Capo

 Another herbal liqueur from Calabria is Vecchio Amaro del Capo, the result of an ancient Calabrian recipe produced by the Caffo Distillery.
 The Vecchio Amaro del Capo contains the active ingredients of many herbs, flowers, fruits, and roots of the land of Calabria, to help digestion, including bitter orange, sweet orange, licorice, mandarin, chamomile, and juniper.
 With an aromatic taste, it should be drunk iced (at –20 ° C) to enhance the characteristics of the particular herbs that compose it.
-Vecchio Amaro del Capo is among the most popular and sold bitters in Italy.
+Vecchio Amaro del Capo is among Italy’s most popular and sold bitters.